First Soil Tests Carried out in SpiceUp Project

 Geodata for Agriculture and Water

 SpiceUp is part of the broader Geodata for Agriculture and Water program (G4AW) of the Netherlands Space Office, funded by the Dutch Ministry of Foreign Affairs.
 ICCO is currently the consortium lead for two G4AW programs in South East Asia.
-Watch the video to see more about our G4AW programs: Indonesia (SMARTseeds) or read the newsarticle about Vietnam (GREENcoffee).
-Also ICCO has been participating in GEOPOTATO in Bangladesh (start 2015) and AngkorSALAD in Cambodia (start 2018).
+Watch the video to see more about our G4AW programs: Indonesia (SMARTseeds).
+Also ICCO has been participating in GEOPOTATO in Bangladesh (start 2015).